-The Consumer Trustee notes that these forecasts do not reflect the outcomes of various procurement processes currently underway, and that the assumptions regarding costs and timeframes for built energy infrastructure have not been tested in the market, given the first tender is currently in progress.
+The Consumer Trustee notes that these forecasts do not reflect the outcomes of various procurement processes currently underway (or underway at the time of modelling), and that the assumptions regarding costs and timeframes for built energy infrastructure have not been tested in the market, given the first tender is currently in progress.
 The 2023 IIO Report is expected to include an updated Development Pathway, taking into account this new information.